 Remember that cat food and litter trays can be appealing for dogs, so ensure your dog can't get to them.
 This allows your cat to eat and toilet in peace.

 Find out more: cats.org.uk/dogs-and-other-pets

-The following vet-approved guides are available as PDF downloads from cats.org.uk/information-leaflets
+The following vet-approved guides are available to download from cats.org.uk/information-leaflets

-Essential guides
+Essential quides